 How long it lasts: I can’t even recall when I purchased this one bottle as it lasts forever!

 I’ve used this body oil forever and it’s my absolute favorite scent of all time!
-I apply it as a moisturizer after taking a shower, I use it as a massage oil when I treat Ben to a backrub, I put a few drops of the oil on my legs when I have photos taken so my skin looks polished… You’ve got it: I use this oil for anything and everything and swear by it!
+I apply it as a moisturizer after taking a shower.
+I put a few drops of the oil on my legs when I have photos taken so my skin looks polished… You’ve got it: I use this oil for anything and everything and swear by it!
 If you’re not familiar with the brand, I also recommend trying their body scrub that comes in the same scent.
 It makes your skin super smooth and smells absolutely amazing!

 Price point: $20 for 3.3 fl.oz.